Unboxed-Software/solana-course/content/token-swap.md

 }
 ```

 Finally, we can create the deposit instruction using the `spl-token-swap` library's `TokenSwap.depositAllTokenTypesInstruction` helper function.
-We add the instruction and submit our transaction.
+We then add the instruction and submit the transaction.

 ```tsx
 const handleTransactionSubmit = async () => {